A data science competition to delineate and classify individual tree crowns in high-resolution remote sensing data.

 - As you develop your methods:

-- Provide your final submission by July 1 with this submission form
+- Provide your final submission by the submission deadline with this submission form

 In recognition that for many people, schedules, duties, and priorities have changed over the past few months, we have modified the timeline of this competition.
 The list below has our current dates for data release and deadlines.
 Additional updates will be announced on our email list.